GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/README.md

 You will need to give it a goal and give it some instructions.

-The Playbook will need to be given some examples, create an example set called `Escalate`.
+The Playbook will also need to be given some examples.
+You need to create an example set called `Escalate`.

 Whenever a user types something requiring a human, the conversation state should change to `ESCALATED`.

+> **Note**
-> **NOTE** Don't forget to use the Simulator to test your agent as you go.
+> Don't forget to use the Simulator to test your agent as you go.

 ### Success Criteria